h2non/bimg/README.md

 It uses internally libvips, which requires a [low memory footprint](http://www.vips.ecs.soton.ac.uk/index.php?title=Speed_and_Memory_Use) and it's typically 4x faster than using the quickest ImageMagick and GraphicsMagick settings or Go  native `image` package, and in some cases it's even 8x faster processing JPEG images.

-It can read JPEG, PNG, WEBP, TIFF and Magick formats and it can output to JPEG, PNG and WEBP.
+It can read JPEG, PNG, WEBP and TIFF formats and output to JPEG, PNG and WEBP.
 It supports common [image transformation](#supported-image-operations) operations such as crop, resize, rotate... and conversion between multiple formats.

 For getting started, take a look to the [examples](#examples) and [programmatic API](https://godoc.org/github.com/h2non/bimg) documentation.